 - Perennial Herb

 Organic can mean a wide array of things.
 It can refer to something derived from a living organism or it can also refer to a method of growing plants.

 Organic gardening is a method of gardening that relies on building healthy and living soil that can support and feed all the plants being grown in it.
 It also depends on the use of organic matter to enrich the soil.

-Heirloom plants are a variety of plants that have been passed down within a family or a community for at least fifty years.
-Heirloom varieties are open-pollinated and they maintain their unique characteristics of the original plant.
+Heirloom plants are a variety of plants that have been passed down within a family or a community for at least fifty years; that’s a long time.
+Heirloom varieties are open-pollinated, and they maintain their unique characteristics of the original plant.

 Dead heading is the process of removing spent flowers from a plant.
 This is done to maintain the plant’s appearance and stimulate more flower production.